From a Birds Eye View (album)

 From a Birds Eye View is the second studio album by American rapper Cordae.
 It was released through Atlantic Records and Art@War on January 14, 2022.
 The album features guest appearances from Gunna, Lil Wayne, H.E.R., Lil Durk, Freddie Gibbs, Stevie Wonder, Eminem, and Roddy Ricch.

 Background

 In an August 2020 interview with Apple Music, Cordae said, "I'm like a hundred songs deep in.
 Like this next one, I'm really taking everything to a whole 'nother level.
 I really love doing music and perfecting my craft and I'm getting better every day.
 And the new music from here on out is going to show that".

+In a January 2022 Billboard interview, the rapper discussed the inspiration behind the album, emphasizing that the project is more "memory-driven" than his debut.
+He mentions life experiences, including being arrested at a protest, visiting slave dungeons in Egypt and Ghana, and losing his childhood best friend, as significant influences on the album's content.
+On the album's title, he said, "I think about my legacy all the time... always just trying to think and look at the bigger picture from a broader perspective.
+From a bird's eye view."

 Release and promotion

 The bonus track on the album, "Gifted", features Roddy Ricch and was released on August 27, 2020, with a music video directed by Cole Bennett.
 The track was produced by Cordae, Bongo ByTheWay, and Ray Keys.

 The album's second single, "Super", was released on October 7, 2021, alongside a music video.
 The single was produced by Jack Uriah, Kid Culture, and Jenius.

 The album's third single, "Sinister", was released on December 3, 2021, along with a music video and a guest appearance from American rapper Lil Wayne.
 The single was produced by Hit-Boy.